stllfe/manuscript/README.md

 ```

 This will create a new `simple_exp_01.py` script with all the final, resolved variable values in place of the previously CLI-configurable ones.

+## How It Works

+You designate a "configurable section" in your script with `script.init()` and `script.done()`. `manu` parses the source code of this section using Python's `ast` module to extract variable names, types, default values, and even comments as help text.
+It then uses this information to:

+1. Build a configuration schema.
+2. Generate a CLI.
+3. Parse arguments, handling special syntax for config files (`-c`) and saving a patched script copy (`-p`).
+4. Process values for interpolation and custom hooks.
+5. Validate the final, resolved values with `pydantic`.
+6. Inject the final values back into your script's global scope.

 ## Installation